-These ICSID arbitration proceedings aim to obtain compensation for the loss of value of investments made since the start of the concession, as a consequence of measures taken by the Argentinean
+These ICSID arbitration proceedings aim to obtain compensation for the loss of value of investments made since the start of the concession, as a consequence of measures taken by the Argentinean State following the adoption of the above-mentioned Emergency Act.
 The hearings for both proceedings took place in 2007.
 Alongside the ICSID proceedings, the concession operators Aguas Argentinas ("AASA") and Aguas Provinciales de Santa Fe ("APSF") were forced to launch proceedings to terminate their concession contracts before the local administrative courts.